ZinaRotgauz/hcds-project/README.md

 - Technical: high accuracy requirements (especially recall - to avoid missing stroke cases).
 - Legal: protection of personal medical data (GDPR, HIPAA).

+## Stakes

+- Financial: if strokes are not prevented early, high medical costs would incur for hospitals and insurance providers
+-

 # Techncal details
-For our research we are going to consider, **RandomForest, LogicalRegression** and ... models and evaluate their accuracy for answering our research questions.
-Later on you will see the attribute comparison of their abilities.
+For our research we are going to consider Logical Regression and Random Forest models and evaluate their accuracy for answering our research questions.
+This is because Logical Regression is highly interpretable and works well with binary targets, and it also explains which features contributes most to stroke risks.
+Random Forest also has high interpretability.
+It handles missing values well and ranks feature importance.